Online Course Accessibility Champions Cohort Program

 Learning objectives for the workshop:

-- Apply the accessibility guidelines for online course content.
+- Apply the CSU online course accessibility guidelines.

 - Design accessible CougarVIEW pages.